lassebunk/gretel/README.md

 Have fun!
 And please do write, if you (dis)like it – [lassebunk@gmail.com](mailto:lassebunk@gmail.com).

-## New in version 3.0
+## New in version 3.1

-* Breadcrumbs can now be rendered in different styles like ul- and ol lists, and for use with the [Twitter Bootstrap](http://getbootstrap.com/) framework.
-See the `:style` option below for more info.
-* Defining breadcrumbs using `Gretel::Crumbs.layout do ... end` in an initializer has been removed.
-See below for details on how to upgrade.
-* The `:show_root_alone` option is now called `:display_single_fragment` and can be used to hide the breadcrumbs when there is only one link, also if it is not the root breadcrumb.
+* The `breadcrumbs` method now returns a collection of links that you can use directly as an array.
+This replaces the need to do `<%= breadcrumbs do |links| ... end %>` to get access to the links.
+When you do `<%= breadcrumbs %>` it renders the HTML for use in the view as usual.
-  The old `:show_root_alone` option is still supported until Gretel version 4.0 and will show a deprecation warning when it's used.
+  The option for yielding links is still supported until Gretel version 4.0.
-* Links yielded from `<%= breadcrumbs do |links| %>` now have a `current?` helper that returns true if the link is the last in the trail.
-* New view helper: `parent_breadcrumb` returns the parent breadcrumb link (with `#key`, `#text`, and `#url`).
-This can for example be used to create a dynamic back link.
-  You can supply options like `:autoroot` etc.
-  If you supply a block, it will yield the parent breadcrumb if it is present.
-* Breadcrumbs can now be inferred if you pass in an instance of an object that responds to `model_name` (like an ActiveRecord model instance).
-E.g. `breadcrumb @product` is short for `breadcrumb :product, @product`.

-I hope you find these changes as useful as I did – if you have more suggestions, please create an [Issue](https://github.com/lassebunk/gretel/issues) or [Pull Request](https://github.com/lassebunk/gretel/pulls).
+* The `:default` style is now called `:inline`.
+You can use it like this: `<%= breadcrumbs style: :inline %>`, or just omit it as it is the default.
+The `:default` style is still supported until Gretel version 4.0.

 See below for more info or the [changelog](https://github.com/lassebunk/gretel/blob/master/CHANGELOG.md) for less significant changes.

+If you have suggestions, please create an [issue](https://github.com/lassebunk/gretel/issues) or [pull request](https://github.com/lassebunk/gretel/pulls).

 ## Installation